chmullig/sap-2s/README.md

     * $\color[rgb]{1, .5, 0}\textsf{\textbf{Orange}}$ is typically manual control/settings, particularly during testing
     * $\color[rgb]{.64, .18, .18}\textsf{\textbf{Brown}}$ is clear and reset (CLR)

-* Row 1 should always be on the left of the breadboard
+* Column 1 should always be on the left of the breadboard
 * Pin 1 should always be on the bottom left, with the notch to the left
 * For final assembly, breadboards should remove the *BOTTOM* bus bar, and keep the top
 * The LSB is on the right, when possible.